 This post may contain affiliate links.
 Please read our disclosure policy.

-Why This Recipe Works
+Why You’ll Love This Recipe

 Ingredients

-greek chicken bowl ingredients on a kitchen counter
+greek chicken bowl ingredients on a kitchen counter.

-If you have any ingredients leftover from this recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this easy Greek chicken bowl recipe, check out our Leftover Ingredients Recipe Finder.

-Chicken Marinade Ingredients
+Greek Chicken Marinade

-Tzatziki Dressing Ingredients
+Tzatziki Dressing

 Optional garnishes

-Variations
+Recipe Variations

 How To Make A Greek Chicken Bowl

-a chicken breast with marinade in a zip top bag
+a chicken breast with marinade in a zip top bag.

-one chicken breast on a baking sheet
+a marinated chicken breast on a baking sheet.

-a small clear jar of tzatziki sauce
+a small clear jar of tzatziki sauce.

-a greek chicken and rice bowl topped with tzatziki sauce on a silver tray next to a white napkin
+a greek chicken and rice bowl topped with tzatziki sauce on a silver tray next to a white napkin.

 Expert Tips